Q.1. Write the equation for the dissociation of hydrochloric acid (HCl) in water.

 Ans.
 Curd and sour substance contain acids which react with brass and copper and forms toxic substances whose consumption is bad for health.

 Ans.
-A substance will show acidic character if it gives H+ ions when dissolved in water.
-Among these substances HCl and HNO3 provide H+ ions whereas C2H5OH and glucose do not give H+ ions so they do not show acidic character.
+A substance will show an acidic character if it gives H+ ions when dissolved in water.
+Among these substances, HCl and HNO3 provide H+ ions whereas C2H5OH and glucose do not give H+ ions so they do not show acidic character.